Scheduler internals in Go ↔ Java: how your code is actually executed

 Goroutine parking / unparking - sleep and wake-up of tasks 😴⚡, the goroutine falls asleep and starts again

-Parking is when a goroutine temporarily "falls asleep" and frees the thread (OS thread).
-Unparking is when it is returned to execution.
+Parking is when a goroutine temporarily "falls asleep" and releases the thread (OS thread).
+Unparking is when it is brought back to execution.

 In Java, blocking a thread means blocking the OS thread.
 Yes, there is LockSupport.park(), but more often blocking is a real sleep at the OS level.